 Artificial Lights

-If a sunny window is not possible, you can use strong fluorescent lights (a minimum of 40 watts in actual output).
+If a sunny window is not possible, use LED shop lights with an output of approximately 2,500 lumens or more.
+Avoid full-spectrum or so-called plant lights.
+These lights have red and blue diodes which can strain your eyes and do not significantly contribute to your plant’s overall health any more than shop lights with white diodes.
 Start with the lights approximately 12 inches above the plant.
 Monitor your plant and adjust the height of the light source if you are not satisfied with its growth.
-Use an electrical timer to maintain a photoperiod (consistent daylight hours - 14 hours is sufficient throughout the year).
+Use an electrical timer to set a 14-hour daylight cycle.

 Water